Welcome to the Postgraduate Coursework Getting Started

 The JPEG file needs the following minimum specifications: 328 pixels wide x 370 pixels high in true colour.
-Students who expect to complete their program in 2013 should have their final course selection checked for eligibility purposes.

 In all instances the card will be mailed to you unless you advise the ICTS Helpdesk that you wish to collect the card, so please make sure your mailing address in myUNSW is correct.

 Postgraduate Courses are delivered in the Distance or Intensive Delivery Mode (and sometimes in both modes).